coverclock/com-diag-codex/README.md

 for years in both personal and commercial development projects.

 >N.B.
 If you got here via "prairiethorn.org", that is a test domain I use
 >for this project and others.
-It is (apparently) currently forwarded to
+It is sometimes forwarded to the GitHub
->the GitHub README page for this repository.
+>page for this repository.

 # Disclaimer